Skip to content

 package.json

-The npm package ships scripts/ and templates/ only.
-Game data stays in the repo.
-Each game is fully isolated — its own canon, records, and assets.
-Scripts read from and write to games/<name>/ based on the --game flag (default: star-freight).
+The npm package ships bin/, lib/, scripts/, and templates/ only.
+Project data stays in the repo.
+Each project is fully isolated — its own canon, records, and assets.
+All sdlab commands read from and write to projects/<name>/ based on the --project flag (default: star-freight).

 FilePurpose